 Thoughts of killing oneself or thoughts of ways one might end their own life

 Suicidal intent and a suicide plan are NOT necessarily the same.
-A person can have thoughts of how they might go about ending their life but may not have intent to do so.
+A person can have thoughts of how they might go about ending their life but may not have the intent to do so.
 A suicide attempt is “a non-fatal, self-directed, potentially injurious behavior with an intent to die as the result of the behavior.”
 (National Institute of Mental Health)